eigerco/uniffi-zcash-lib/lib/uniffi-zcash-cli/README.md

     ```

 3. `publish` - This is the last step and only does the final publish operations i.e pushing previously generated artifacts at `lib/packages` .
 Its where most of the external calls are concentrated.
 As artifacts tend to be a bit weighty, it uses exponential backoff for pushing the artifacts to each language specific registry.

+There are also other utility commands to help developers in testing stages:

+`saplingparams` - Downloads the [sapling parameters](https://z.cash/technology/paramgen/) to the default location, normally in developers home directory.

+`testdata` - Tests are based in inputs and outputs.
+This command regenerates the [golden data file](../uniffi-zcash/tests/test_data.csv) by executing the [data generators](../uniffi-zcash-test/src/test_data/).

 ## <a name="ci-integration"></a> Integration with the CI 🤖